FRANCIS: Fast Reaction Algorithms for Network Coordination In Switches: Background and motivation

 \section{Background and motivation}

-To meet the increasing needs of new applications and traffic growth, computer networks have grown significantly larger.
-For example, data center networks have grown 100x in the past ten years~\cite{Jupiter}.
-Wide-area networks have also grown by 100x over a five year period~\cite{hong2018b4}.

-To improve network utilization and application performance, networks must constantly react to various network events such as (possibly multiple concurrent) link and switch failures, packet loss, sudden increases in link utilization, addition of new switches and links, etc. As shown in~\cite{gill2011understanding}, these network events happen tens of times every day in data centers.
-There \mbox{are usually two key objectives in responding to such events:}
+In modern data centers, with faster and larger networks~\cite{Jupiter} and greater demand for low latency for distributed user applications, it becomes increasingly crucial to design a system that reacts efficiently to network events such as (possibly multiple concurrent) link and switch failures, packet loss, sudden increases in link utilization, connections to new switches, etc.

-\para{\bf Fast reaction.} It is crucial to react to network events fast in networks to minimize the impact on applications.
-For large-scale distributed applications, a key factor is the tail latency in the reaction; that is, when the last relevant network agent knows and responds to the event.
-As using a centralized controller would incur longer reaction tail latency, we opt to use distributed algorithms in which the switches themselves quickly react to the changes.

-\para{\bf Low message overhead.} The overhead in messages generated by distributed algorithms for dealing with network events should be minimized, preferably to no more than $0.1\%$ of the bandwidth.
-We keep in mind the following numbers.
-A $0.1\%$ of a $100$Gbps Ethernet link gives us $100$Mbps of control bandwidth; if we use min-size 64B packets, we can only send one every $\approx 5\mu s$ which is significantly larger than modern link delays.
-Therefore, we optimize the volume of control traffic and disregard the link delay.
-The more bandwidth these messages take, the less is available for the actual applications.
-Hence, we opt for algorithms with low message complexity.